rosekamallove/resume/resume.md

 ### <span class="project-heading">YouTemy <div class="link">[GitHub](https://github.com/rosekamallove/youtemy) [Deployed](https://youtemy.tech)</div></span> <span class="technologies">6 Weeks (160+ hours)</span>

-A platform allows the user to track YouTube courses and offer recommended courses.
+A platform that allows the user to track YouTube courses and offer recommended courses.

 - Created with **ReactJS** using the **YouTube Data API** and **Firestore** as the Database
 - **Continuous Integration** & **Continuous Deployment** with GitHub Actions